pmlopes/minpsp/readme.txt

  /etc/schroot/mount-defaults and add:
   /home/<username>	/home/<username>	none	rw,bind	0	0

-5th enter the chroot environment and install add the software as described above sudo schroot -c maverick32 sudo apt-get install ...
+6th enter the chroot environment and install add the software as described above sudo schroot -c maverick32 sudo apt-get install ...
   ./toolchain.sh

+7th If you use the encrypted home, you need to build from outside your home because for some unknown reason to me, it does not build from encryptfs home's.

 ===============================================================================
  How to build it myself (OpenSolaris)?